Which spray gun is better- air or airless ? you don’t need to be an expert to know that. Read our article, you will get a clear idea.

 When applying paint from the upper or lower container, the paint is sprayed due to the vacuum created by the air.
 When the paint is supplied from the pump, the paint is supplied by the air pressure supplied to the pump or discharge tank.
 In all three types of spray guns, the paint and varnish material flows by gravity and is sprayed due to the volume and air pressure (up to 8 atm).

 In the case of airless paint spraying, the paint material goes from the paint unit through a high-pressure hose to the spray gun under high pressure (up to 530 bar).
-In the spray gun, there is a special nozzle, with a very small cross-section, several times smaller than with air spraying.
+Also, in the spray gun, there is a special nozzle, with a very small cross-section, several times smaller than with air spraying.
 Through this nozzle, the paint is sprayed due to high pressure, forming a clearly defined torch.

 Advantages and disadvantages of an air spray gun: